Key points on this page:

 Penguin became an arsenal in Panda’s war.
 Don’t be fooled by the cute name.
 The Penguin Update is ruthless at finding sites doing dodgy things.

 Before the Penguin algorithm, link volume played a larger part in determining a web page’s scoring when crawled, indexed, and analyzed by Google.

 But now, it’s link quality before link quantity.
 It’s not just about getting a link from a website with high domain authority, either.
 Google wants to see that the website is a trusted website, has authority, and most importantly relevant to your niche.

 How to make sure your website doesn’t have any dodgy links pointing to you

 As we mentioned before, you have no control over some websites that link to you.
 Any website in the world could add a link on their site to yours if they so desired.

 This becomes an issue if they are low-quality sites or worse.

 The other problem is, as we also mentioned above, white-hatted link-building has changed.
 If you’ve worked with an SEO agency in the past, they might have been using tactics to increase the number of links to your website without checking the quality.
 It could be completely innocent and standard practice at the time.

-Or you’ve partnered with an agency that looked for short-term solutions, instead of strategies sustainable in the long-term.
+Or, you’ve partnered with a digital marketing agency that looked for short-term solutions, instead of strategies that are sustainable in the long-term.